sepi4/myCeloJs/README.md

 ## Updates:

+* **version 1.7.0.**
+    - Add history modal that display history of resent games
+    - Add sound alert when log checking is in auto mode
 * **version 1.6.1.**
     - Bug fix (current user team was some times on wrong positions, should always be first)
     - Small navbar visual changings